 The traditional method of proving a pressure vessel or heat exchanger design is to carry out mechanical design calculations in accordance with procedures in established design codes.

 While the so-called design-by-rule approach is sufficient in the majority of cases there are sometimes features of the design or aspects of the process operation which, because they are not covered by the available rules, necessitate the use of design-by-analysis methods to demonstrate code compliance.

 Typical applications of the design-by-analysis method are as follows:

-It is anticipated that the use of design-by-analysis methods in pressure vessel and heat exchanger design will continue to grow with development of the underlying European and US design codes.
+The use of design-by-analysis methods in pressure vessel and heat exchanger design continues to grow with development of the underlying European and US design codes.
 FCL, with the in-depth knowledge of these codes at its disposal, aims to maintain its position as one of the UK’s leading suppliers of design-by-analysis services to the pressurised equipment industry.